M64GitHub/movy/perf-tst/README.md

 # MOVY Performance Suite

-I built this because rendering terminal graphics is hard, and I needed to know where the bottlenecks actually are.
-Not guesses, not gut feelings—hard numbers showing what's fast, what's slow, and how things scale.
+I built this to be able to trace down and measure performance bottlenecks / -improvements.

 The performance suite tests three critical parts of the MOVY rendering pipeline: ANSI conversion, sprite rendering, and the combined render-to-ANSI flow.
-It runs thousands of iterations, collects detailed metrics, and generates an interactive visualization dashboard so you can actually see what's going on.
+It runs 100-thousands of iterations, collects detailed metrics, and generates an interactive visualization dashboard so you can actually see what's going on.

 ## Quick Start